Recommended

 2026 Electrical Costs, Timelines & Guide in Washington DC

 Licensed electricians for wiring, panel upgrades, outlet installation, and safety inspections.
-Local Washington DC pricing: $150 - $3,000 per job.
+Washington DC pricing: $85-$3,800 per hour.
+Browse 1 verified electrical professional in Washington DC.

 Electrical Costs in Washington DC (2026)